gomesdigital/airplonk/README.md

 ```
 The install_macos.sh script will take care of putting files where they need to
 be, but you'll need to install the project dependencies on your own.
 AirPlonk
-will however list these for us should it detect any.
+will however list these for you should it detect any.

 ### Android-Termux
 ```